vekteo/Nback_jsPsych/README.md

  <li>feedback duration: the presentation time of feedback during practice</li>
  <li>language: the language of the program; available languages: english (en), hungarian (hu)</li>
 </ul>

+<h2>How to start the task</h2>
+Open the <i>index.html</i> file in either the <i>offline</i> or <i>online</i> folder.
+When the offline version is started, you can customize the subject and session numbers (any number is accepted).
+If you start the offline version, a random subject ID will be allocated.

 <h2>Browser requirements</h2>
 <p>Any browser except Safari and Internet Explorer.
 Recommended: Chrome</p>